این کوزه چو من عاشق زاری بوده است

 Ah! even now the handle at his neck

-Is ever curling round to clasp
+Is ever curling round to clasp—the air!

 Govinda Tirtha, V.19